RackHD/docs/docs/rackhd/configuration.rst

       - The bind address to send the SSDP advertisements on (defaults to 0.0.0.0).
     * - heartbeatIntervalSec
       - Integer value setting the heartbeat send interval in seconds.
 Setting this value to 0 will disable the heartbeat service (defaults to 10)
+    * - wssBindAddress
+      - Address for RackHD WebSocket Service to bind to (defaults to '0.0.0.0').
+    * - wssBindPort
+      - Listening port for RackHD WebSocket Service (defaults to 9100).

 The log levels for filtering are defined at https://github.com/RackHD/on-core/blob/master/lib/common/constants.js#L36-L44